Mirzya : Movie Review

 Hindi (English subtitles available), Released 7/10/16

-Anil Kapoor, the handsome charming and gallant hero of mainstream Hindi movies for over two decades starting from the 1980s, did not appear to have barred his daughter Sonam from making her debut in 'Saawariya', a nebulous film which bombed at the box office.
+Anil Kapoor, the handsome charming and gallant hero of mainstream Hindi movies for over two decades starting from the 1980s, was not successful in steering his daughter Sonam away from making her debut in 'Saawariya', a nebulous film which bombed at the box office.
 Nine years later, he does not seem to have stopped his son Harshvardhan either from debuting in 'Mirzya' - a dangerously arty film which has opened to near empty theaters in Auckland and elswhere around the world compared to the full houses of last week's 'M.S.Dhoni'.
 Considering too that a hard-core movie lover like me had to fight to stay awake in the interests of reviewing duty, 'Mirya' too seems headed for the box-office noose.
 Who said that fathers don't treat daughters and sons alike?

 To add insult to injury, 'Mirzya's concept is not new.
-Top director Selvaraghavan's Tamil film 'Irandam Ulagam' (2013) featured fate-crossed lovers crossing worlds between an ancient fantasia and the modern boring one.
+Top director Selvaraghavan's Tamil film 'Irandam Ulagam' (2013), an aberation in his resule, featured fate-crossed lovers crossing worlds between an ancient fantasia and the modern boring one.
 Alas it had left me reeling at the one-hundred-and-sixty minute fecklessnes of it all.

 The otherwise excellent director Rakeysh Omprakash Mehra has not learnt any lessons from Selvaraghavan's pitfalls.
 However he is amply helped by Pawel Dyllus's superior cinematography with its elegant compositions, smooth gliding shots and beautiful colours, further enhanced by Tubby-Parik's mood-enhancing background score.